What we do

 - Increase the number of British, independent and world cinema titles shown in cinemas across the region

-If you’d like to learn more about how Film Hub South East works, browse our introductory FAQ below or our current schemes and opportunities via the Film Hub South East landing page.
+If you’d like to learn more about how Film Hub South East works, browse our FAQs below.

 You can also sign up to our mailing list to stay up to date with current Hub news and opportunities for exhibitors across the region.